Chapter 5:

 Hinata’s jaw tightened.
 For a moment, right there, she felt the urge to back down.
 She bit her lip; she had to leash herself.

-“Thanks,” she mumbled, lowering her head.
+“Stop it.
+That dumb trust will get you killed,” she said, lowering her head.
 Her eyes disappeared beneath the brim—along with everything she didn’t want him to see.

 Crow tried to smile.
 “If you get lost, you can ask the neighborhood for the guy who talks too much.”

-She gave him a slight nod as she stepped out—no coordinates, no plans.
+She shook her head and stepped out—no coordinates, no plans.

 A part of him wished the door would open again.